OpenTofu is now part of the Linux Foundation 🎉

 Plugins are always downloaded in the case of runs in Terraform Cloud or Terraform Enterprise.

-Read more about the elements of Terraform architecture.
+Read more about the elements of Terraform architecture and how to write a custom Terraform provider.

 Provider configurations should be declared in the root module of your Terraform project.
 They can be declared in any .tf file.
 I would recommend either putting them in the main.tf , creating a providers.tf file specifically for the Providers and nothing else, or alternatively a versions.tf file which would include the required_providers block and specify the Terraform version.
 Any child modules receive their provider configuration from the root module.